1986–87 Detroit Pistons season

-The 1986–87 NBA season was the Detroit Pistons' 39th season in the NBA and 30th season in the city of Detroit.
-The team played at the Pontiac Silverdome in surburban Pontiac, Michigan.
+The 1986–87 Detroit Pistons season was the Detroit Pistons' 39th season in the NBA and 30th season in the city of Detroit.
+The team played at the Pontiac Silverdome in suburban Pontiac, Michigan.

 The disappointing finish of the previous year caused a roster shake-up as the team dealt Earl Cureton to the Chicago Bulls for Sidney Green, Kent Benson and Kelly Tripucka to the Utah Jazz for Adrian Dantley, and guard John Long to the Seattle SuperSonics for draft picks.
-The team added John Salley and Dennis Rodman in the 1986 NBA Draft to complete the turnover.
+The team added John Salley and Dennis Rodman in the 1986 NBA draft to complete the turnover.
 The moves by GM "Trader Jack" McCloskey paid immediate dividends as the team finished 52–30 (.634), 2nd in the Central Division.
 The team advanced to the playoffs, defeating the Washington Bullets 3–0 in the first round and then the Atlanta Hawks 4–1 to advance to the Eastern Conference finals against the Boston Celtics.